gethub7786/ecommerce/README.md

 All inventory actions are logged to `automation.log`.
 When a SOAP or FTP request fails, the error message is printed to the console and recorded in the log so you can diagnose connection issues.
+If a SOAP request succeeds but returns no data, the response is checked for common fault messages.
+Errors like `*** You are not authorized to use this function ***` or `*** Illegal use of this web service !!! ***` will be shown in the console and saved to the log for easier debugging.

 ### Running